glucee/lsm9ds1_platformio/README.md

 You can use:

-Make to compile
+make (all): to compile the firmware

-and
-Make upload to upload to your device
+make upload: to upload to your device

+make clean: clean the project

+make update: to update all the libraries